-Now that we have cmake in place and we know the working directory, Its time to download Regression Tests Package.
-It is possible to automatically download this package during installation, but most of the time it throws me an error stating that location of file has changed, so let us do it hard way to avoid any problem during installation.
-Copy and Paste following commands in your terminal (Right Click to paste or Ctrl+shift+V).
+Now that we have cmake in place and we know the working directory.
+It’s time to download the Regression Tests Package.
+It is possible to automatically download this package during installation, but most of the time it throws me an error stating that the location of the file has changed, so let us do it the hard way to avoid any problem during installation.
+Copy and Paste the following commands in your terminal (Right Click to paste or Ctrl+shift+V).
 It basically downloads the file and saves it in your downloads folder.

-We have Regression test package in our downloads folder as compressed tar.gz archive, let us extract it with
+We have the Regression test package in our downloads folder as a compressed tar.gz archive, let us extract it with

 tar xvzf regressiontests-5.1.1.tar.gz